 (3 Days)

-I recommend that you book accommodation in Portree (Day 1) and Mallaig or Arisaig (Day 2) to make the most of your trip.
-Whilst I do not book accommodation for you I am happy to help with advice on where to stay and eat.
-The tour quote will include a list of accommodation recommendations and suggestions for overnight locations.
+Whilst I do not book accommodation directly, I am always happy to offer advice on where to stay and eat.
+Your tour quote will include a list of recommended accommodation options for our overnight locations along with suggestions for evening meals.

-The tour itinerary is based on experience, previous clients feedback and timings.
-However, I have a little flexibility and the tour itinerary can be adapted (in advance) to suit specific requests if possible.
-Please let me know any requests through the 'Extra Information' section when completing a Tour Enquiry Form.
+The tour itinerary is based on many years of guiding experience, previous client feedback, and practical travel timings.
+However, there is some flexibility and the itinerary can often be adapted in advance to suit particular interests or requests where possible.
+Please mention any requests in the 'Extra Information' section when completing a Tour Enquiry Form.

-The Scottish Highlands and Islands are renowned for changeable weather and even in the summer months we are likely to experience some wet and windy weather conditions on tours.
-As such we always recommend a light waterproof jacket for all tours and decent footwear that you do not mind getting a little bit muddy or wet.
+The Scottish Highlands and Islands are renowned for changeable weather, and even in the summer months we may experience some rain or wind.
+I always recommend a light waterproof jacket and comfortable footwear suitable for short walks in wet or uneven terrain.